Setting up

 Fly in then back out

-With the pass clear, swoop in and fly through some part of it low down to trigger enemies beyond: Jackals and Grunts to the right, Elite and Grunts sauntering up the spiral path, and Shade Grunts on the far ledge.
 Climbing back up again (you can be doing that even before you're through the pass), kill the Shade gunners unless you prefer to leave them alive for the battle.
-I'd normally kill both, as the Shades can otherwise be irritants in your back and side when battling.
+You may also like to ensure that a plasma pistol gets blown down onto the ice, ready for possible use in the battle.
+I'd normally kill both gunners as the Shades can otherwise be irritants in your back and side when battling.
 I strongly recommend at least killing the one on the right, else you'll later have a problem getting the 'underpass checkpoint' (you'll be under threat from his Shade, causing a checkpoint delay).
+Stay high enough to avoid triggering the Marines yet.
 When you're done, turn around and exit the area.

 Get enemies into the pass